pragun/f3d_mkdt/docs/index.md

 2. It Adds-In the much missing functionality as offered by other CAD programs under names such as "Sketch Driven Component Placement", "Sketch Driven Pattern", etc to broadcast YOUR chosen components at the key-positions specified in the layout.

 3. Plus+.
-It adds-in the ability to filter which points does each component gets broadcasted to.
+It adds-in the ability to filter the points that each component gets broadcasted to.
 So, your custom designed sub-assembly for 2u keys will only be broadcasted to appropriately sized keys.
+I personally feel that this little bit is a really cool way of doing CAD things programatically.

-#### How would it do that?
+#### How would it do the point-filtering thing?
 You'd provide the filter input in the simplest JSON dictionary possible.

 ### Gosh, why did you write an Add-In when there are atleast 10 tools out there to generate Keyboard layouts?